Leidos: As Leidos

-In August 2012, SAIC announced its plans to split into two publicly traded companies.
+In August 2012, SAIC announced plans to split into two publicly traded companies.
 The company spun off about a third of its business, forming an approximately $4 billion-per-year service company focused on government services, including systems engineering, technical assistance, financial analysis, and program office support.
 The remaining part became a $7 billion-per-year IT company specializing in technology for the national security, health, and engineering sectors.
 The smaller company was led by Tony Moraco, who beforehand was leading SAIC's Intelligence, Surveillance and Reconnaissance group, and the bigger one was led by John P. Jumper.
 The split has allowed both companies to pursue more business, which it could not pursue as a single company which would have resulted in conflicts of interest.
 In February 2013, it was announced that the smaller spin-off company would get the name "Science Applications International Corporation" and stay in the current headquarters, while the larger company would change its name to Leidos, (created by clipping the word kaleidoscope) and would move its headquarters to Reston, Virginia.
 The split was structured in a way that SAIC changed its name to Leidos, then spun off the new SAIC as a separate publicly traded company.
 However, Leidos is the legal successor of the original SAIC and retains SAIC's pre-2013 stock price and corporate filing history.

-On September 27, 2013, SAIC changed its name to Leidos and spun off a new and independent $4 billion government services and information technology company which retained the Science Applications International Corporation name; Leidos is the direct successor to the original SAIC.
 Before the split, Leidos employed 39,600 employees and reported $11.17 billion in revenue and $525 million net income for its fiscal year ended January 31, 2013, making it number 240 on the Fortune 500 list.
 In 2014, Leidos reported US$5.06 billion in revenue.